Note: This form is for new patients or referring providers only. If you are a current patient, please call us at 970-226-6111

 PRMS — the least common of the four disease courses — is characterized by steadily progressing disease from the beginning and occasional exacerbations along the way.
 People with this form of MS may or may not experience some recovery following these attacks; the disease continues to progress without remissions.

 Currently, there is no cure for Multiple Sclerosis (MS), but there are several effective treatment options to help manage the disease.
-Disease-modifying therapies (DMTs) can improve function after an attack, reduce the frequency of new attacks, and slow the progression of disability.
+Multiple sclerosis treatment options fall into three main categories: disease-modifying therapies (DMTs), treatments for relapses, and symptom management.

 Our experienced staff is dedicated to helping you access patient assistance programs to ensure you receive the care and treatment you need, making healthcare more affordable and accessible.
 We’re here to guide you through the process and connect you with the resources that can support your treatment journey.